Tiffany Shlain

 Tiffany Shlain (born April 8, 1970) is an American filmmaker, artist, and author.
 Described by the public radio program On Being as "an internet pioneer", Shlain is the co-founder of the Webby Awards and the founder of the International Academy of Digital Arts and Sciences.

 Early life and education

-Shlain was raised in Mill Valley, California, the daughter of Leonard Shlain, a surgeon, author, and inventor, and Carol Lewis Jaffe, a psychologist.
 In high school, Shlain co-wrote a proposal called Uniting Nations in Telecommunications & Software (UNITAS), which envisioned students all over the world communicating over personal computers and via modems before the advent of the web.
 From this proposal, she was invited to be a student ambassador through the People to People program, and traveled to the Soviet Union in 1988.

 While a student at UC Berkeley, Shlain produced and directed Hunter & Pandora, an experimental film which won the university's Eisner Award, the highest award in art.
 In 1992, she earned a BA in Interdisciplinary Studies, and was selected as a valedictory speaker for her graduating class.

 Shlain studied organizational change at the Harvard Business School Executive Education program and film production at New York University's Sight & Sound program.
-She is a Henry Crown Fellow of the Aspen Institute(Class of 2007).
+She is a Henry Crown Fellow of the Aspen Institute (Class of 2007).